 The large batch was weak and sweet – not sure why as it was a very hot week and a beautiful giant scoby formed.
 We used a different tangerine juice not sure if it will be as good.
 We used 1/3 cup juice, 1/2 Tbsp sugar and made 13 bottles.

-The medium batch was super strong and we used 1/2 Tbspn sugar to make 9 bottles.
+The medium batch was also oddly weak.
+We used 1/2 Tbsp sugar and made 9 bottles.

-The medium batch was a little weak but still a good brew.
-We made 9 bottles w 1/2 Tbsp sugar.
+The medium batch was just right with more punch than the large batch.
+We made 9 bottles of plain with 1/2 Tbsp sugar.

-Tangerine was pulled at 4 days and was perfect amount of fizz and sweetness.
+Tangerine was pulled at 3 days and was just right.